ofirsteinherz/realtime-voice-agent/README.md

 ### Assets Generation

-To leverege even more the use of gen-ai in the project, I desiced to use image generation models:
+To leverage even more the use of gen-ai in the project, I decided to use image generation models:

-1. **Image generation** (google/nano-banana) for pharmecy image.
+1. **Image generation** (google/nano-banana) for pharmacy image.
-2. **Remove background** (bria/remove-background) for seperate the background and counter images
+2. **Remove background** (bria/remove-background) to separate the background and counter images
-3. **Resulotion** (bria/increase-resolution)
+3. **Resolution** (bria/increase-resolution)

 <p align="center">
   <img src="readme_assets/scene-creation.png" width = 400/>